bveber/etrade-portfolio-server/README.md

     ```

 The tests are located in the `tests` directory and cover various functionalities of the application, including OAuth, portfolio data, transactions data, account balances, and 10-K filings.

+## Continuous Integration

+This project uses GitHub Actions for Continuous Integration.
+The CI pipeline is configured to run on every pull request targeting the `main` branch.
+The pipeline performs the following steps:

+1. **Checkout Code**: Checks out the code from the repository.
+2. **Set Up Node.js**: Sets up the Node.js environment.
+3. **Install Dependencies**: Installs project dependencies using `npm install`.
+4. **Run ESLint**: Lints the codebase to ensure code quality.
+5. **Run Jest Tests**: Runs the test suite to ensure all tests pass.

+To view the workflow configuration, check the [pull_request.yaml](.github/workflows/pull_request.yaml) file.